mongodb-labs/hvdf/README.md

 denote a "type" which can be a simplified name (e.g. "batching") for built in plugins or a full class name for user defined types.
 In addition, each plugin will have a "config" document containing all configuration parameters that are specific to that plugin.

+The individual configuration blocks for various built-in plugins are discussed below, however these may be assembled together in various ways ([see example](src/test/resources/complex_config_example.json)) to create a set of complex channel configurations tailors to the needs of each data stream.

 Time Slicing
 ------------